Roeselare railway station: Infrastructure

 The station lies on a raising verge.
 There is a big yellow metal roof above the platforms.
 Because of the open roof construction, there are almost no walls around the platforms but some shelters protect the travellers against the wind.
 There are 3 tracks and 2 platforms.
 On the upper storey, there are a few offices.
 Formerly, signal-station 'Bloc 10' regulated the railway-traffic in the station.
 The platforms can be reached by stairs, escalators or by lift.
 Downstairs there are a ticket office and several shops.

 Renovation

-The railway station from 1977 doesn’t meet certain modern requirements concerning comfort, customer friendliness and reaching.
+The railway station from 1977 doesn't meet certain modern requirements concerning comfort, customer friendliness and reaching.

-When the station was built in 1976-1979, it looked modern at the time with a raising railway that replaced four level crossings.
+When the station was built in 1976–1979, it looked modern at the time with a raising railway that replaced four level crossings.
 At the end of 2007, the municipality and several partners of public transport organizations decided to modernize the neighbourhood of the station.
 Together they invested 35 million euro.
 The work was planned to be done in 2012 but they worked on the new railway-station till the summer of 2018.
-Meanwhile, the construction of the underground parking and the new busstation have been completed.
+Meanwhile, the construction of the underground parking and the new bus station have been completed.

 Thanks to this renovation, the railway station has turned into a transferring point between different parts of town.